 •Message Waiting Indication (via unsolicited NOTIFY)—Lights to indicate that a new voice message is in a subscriber's mailbox.
 If the subscriber listens to the message but does not save or delete the message, the light remains on.
 If a subscriber listens to the new message or messages, and saves or deletes them, the light goes off.
 The message waiting indicator is controlled by the voicemail server.
 The indication will be saved over a phone upgrade or reboot.

-•Call waiting (enabled)—Plays an audible tone to indicate that an incoming call is waiting.
-The user can then put the existing call on hold and accept the other call.
+–Call waiting—Plays an audible tone to indicate that an incoming call is waiting.
+The user can then put the existing call on-hold and accept the other call.
 The user can alternate between the two calls.

-•Caller ID blocking—Allows the user to instruct the system to block phone number or e-mail address from phones that have caller identification capabilities.
+–Caller ID blocking—Allows the user to instruct the system to block their phone number or email address from phones that have caller identification capabilities.

 •User-defined proxy routing